cs550-epfl/cs550/labs/lab1/README.md

 # Lab 1: Introduction to stainless

-In this first lab, you will use stainless to verify a short scala file.
+This first lab is comprised of two parts.
+In the first, you will use stainless to verify a short scala file.
+In the second, you will implement some simple but useful functions on propositional formulas

 ## Installation